| Feature/Factor | TikTok | YouTube |

 - Highly engaging algorithm for new creators

-So, what is more popular YouTube or TikTok?
+So, which is more popular, YouTube or TikTok?

 - YouTube is still more popular overall because of its huge global user base and broader age appeal.